 CNA OF THE YEAR.

-NCCDP names memory care 2017 CNA of the Year
+NCCDP Names Lisa Ford 2017 CNA of the Year

 Lisa Ford, a 19-year caregiver at The Watermark at East Hill, Southbury, Connecticut, has been named the Certified Nursing Assistant of the Year by the National Council of Certified Dementia Practitioners (NCCDP).